ristau/Tweetster/README.md

    - [X] Contains the user header view
    - [X] Contains a section with the users basic stats: # tweets, # following, # followers
 - [/] Home Timeline: Tapping on a user image should bring up that user's profile page
-- [/] Compose Page: User can compose a new tweet by tapping on a compose button.
+- [X] Compose Page: User can compose a new tweet by tapping on a compose button.
 Profile view segue is correctly called from hometimeline, but VC does not appear.

 The following **optional** features are implemented:

-- [ ] When composing, you should have a countdown in the upper right for the tweet limit.
+- [X] When composing, you should have a countdown in the upper right for the tweet limit.
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] Profile Page
    - [ ] Implement the paging view for the user description.